18F/analytics.usa.gov/developer.md

      </h3>
      <p class="usa-alert-text">
        This API is under active development, and breaking changes may be made without warning.
-       Have feedback?
-Contact the <a href="mailto:DAP@support.digitalgov.gov">Digital Analytics Program</a>
+       Have feedback or questions? <a href="https://github.com/18F/analytics.usa.gov/issues">Please let us know</a>!
      </p>
    </div>
  </div>